Professional Life

 Contribution to Psychology

-George W. Ainslie is the founder of Picoeconomics, a term that Ainslie used to describe a person’s preference of choosing instant gratification versus delaying gratification for a future outcome.
-With the supervision of Howard Rachlin and through various experiments , Ainslie discovered that if given a choice between an instant payoff or a delayed reward, people would increasingly be inclined to select the reward that was would present itself sooner.
-Therefore, Ainslie’s Picoeconomics is based on the operant conditioning theory, a theory that suggests that people have a preference for rewards that are delivered sooner over rewards delivered at a later point in time.
+George W. Ainslie is the founder of picoeconomics (micro-micro-economics), a term that he used to describe a person’s preference of choosing instant gratification versus delaying gratification for a future outcome.
+Conducting research with pigeons, under the supervision of Howard Rachlin, Ainslie discovered a preference for immediate reward rather than delayed gratification.
+In subsequent experiments, Ainslie discovered that if given a choice between an instant payoff or a delayed reward, people would increasingly be inclined to select the reward that was would present itself sooner.
+Therefore, Ainslie’s picoeconomics is based on operant conditioning, a theory that suggests that people have a preference for rewards that are delivered sooner over rewards delivered at a later point in time.
 Subsequently, Ainslie determined that the further the reward is delayed, the less valuable it becomes, resulting in an increase in preference for an immediate outcome.

-Ainslie used his behavioral economist experience to study the behaviors that led to Picoeconomics.
+Ainslie used his behavioral economist experience to study the behaviors that led to picoeconomics.
 Subsequent studies have served to support Ainslie’s theory.
 Research has been conducted on animals and humans to reveal that preference trends toward a hyperbolic curve as opposed to an exponential one that would present consistent preferences over a specific time horizon.
+For example, Ainslie's research demonstrates that most people would choose receiving a small sum of money now than waiting a month or a year to get a larger sum of money.

 His research has been compiled and published in various works that integrate evidence from Richard Herrnstein's matching law and Walter Mischel’s theories relative to gratification delay in children.
-Ainslie has also published research and theoretical works concerning addiction from his experience in addressing the needs of veterans during his time at the Veterans Affairs Medical Center in Coatesville Pennsylvania, where his is currently the Chief Psychiatrist.
-Ainslie explores the rationality of preference in economics and his theory of an “internal market.”
-He examines varying interests and opinions of similar topics.
-Ainslie further examines the behavioral techniques used and required to control the impulsivity of instant gratification and the internal disturbances this can cause.
+Ainslie has also published research and theoretical works concerning addiction from his experience in addressing the needs of veterans during his time at the Veterans Affairs Medical Center in Coatesville Pennsylvania.
+Ainslie explores the rationality of preference in economics and his theory of an “internal marketplace.”
+In addition, Ainslie examines the behavioral techniques used and required to control the impulsivity of instant gratification and the internal disturbances this can cause.